s73ampunkca7/fujinon-tv-lens-control/Observed Protocol Specs/Protocol.md

 #### 0x45, 0x55
 Switch 5 Control/Position
-0x45 to Set the switch Position
+0x45 does not exist, read only
 0x55 to request the current position

 |Bit|description|Value|